jcsgh/meme-creator/README.md

-# Memes 4 Me
+# Meme Maker

 ### Are you bored?
-"Memes For Me" is perfect for you.
-Create your own memes that you enjoy and share them with your family, friends, and fellow meme lovers.
+"Meme Maker" is perfect for you.
+Create your own memes that you enjoy and share them with your family & friends.

 [Link to App](https://memes-for-me.herokuapp.com/)